Updated for the 2023 tax year.

-Things that are great about being in your 50s, an incomplete list: Total lack of FOMO for social events.
-Reinventing yourself.
-Maybe the kids getting old enough that you can finally breathe again.
+Things that are great about being in your 50s, an incomplete list: Reinventing yourself.
+Maybe the kids are getting old enough that you can finally breathe again.
 Peak emotional intelligence.
 A serious jump in overall happiness, according to some stats.
 (Betting those last two are related.)

 So, between all that living your best life, what should you do with your money today so that those #goals are within reach?

 1. Step on the gas in your career

 When we surveyed 1,000 women about their money habits and goals*, 61% of women over 50 told us they describe themselves as ambitious.
 First of all: Heck, yeah!
 Second of all: If that’s you, go do all the things.